I am on a mission to raise design consciousness. Let me explain. Perhaps you can help.

 In the nineteenth century architecture and design broke loose of their pre-industrial confines to become the professions they are today.
 Academically and institutionally they became distinct from art, technology and science.
 Design discipline was initially applied exclusively to physical objects and structures.
 With the passage of time it has come to be recognized that anything can be an object of design: digital experiences, brands, services, organizations, social institutions and even the contours of an individual’s life journey.
 We have learned that there is a method to designing well, just as there is a method to doing good science.
 Design thinking is the moniker most typically applied to this broader way of understanding design practice.
 It is gaining traction in industry and is becoming intrinsic to the academy.

 After a 40 year career observing and often participating in these changes, I have set out on a project to tell a different story about design that is aligned with this broader context.
 This is to include design and design thinking in the story of our humanity, and our understanding of what makes us human.
-It looks deeply at where our impulse to design comes from in order to discern where we might take it next.
+It looks deeply at where our impulse to design comes from in order to discern where we might take it next so that we more fully express the adaptive intelligence that is at its core.

 Through an inquiry that is taking me into diverse fields – anthropology, archaeology, evolutionary science, neuroscience, history of science and technology – I have learned that our impulse to design springs from so much more than a desire to decorate.
 Starting with the first tools made of sticks, stones and bones, adaptive design emerged from our instinct to create a world that is better suited to us, better adapted.
 Design is how we ensure that whatever we create, our technologies, tools and shelters are shaped to fit our evolving selves in body, mind and spirit.